penx/eslint-config-sonar/README.md

 #### A "for" loop update clause should move the counter in the right direction
 `for-direction`

-#### All branches in a conditional structure should not have exactly the same implementation
 #### Attempts should not be made to update "const" variables
 `no-const-assign`